reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 #### MIR_TB vs MIR_TB_HIV

 The closer the MIR is to 1, the higher the mortality rate.
-From the plots, we can observe that in cases of a dual burden of TB and HIV, MIRs are significantly higher and exhibit more variation compared to MIRs for TB alone.
+From the plots below, we can observe that in cases of a dual burden of TB and HIV, MIRs are significantly higher and exhibit more variation compared to MIRs for TB alone.
 This suggests that, regardless of whether a country has a higher incidence of TB, its healthcare system is less effective at treating patients who are burdened by both TB and HIV.

 <style>
   iframe {